 Phase One of Memory-Friendly Neighbourhoods ran from June to December 2014.
 Over the course of two events, we exchanged ideas and best practice with experts from around the world, demonstrated more inclusive ways of sharing experiences with people with dementia, and developed a network of people with related expertise which continues to thrive online.

 One particularly successful aspect of the work was an on-site exercise in the town of Kirkintilloch near Glasgow.
 With the support of the local Council, we walked the town centre with a group of people affected by dementia, exploring how memory impacts on route-finding, and mapping aspects of the environment which either challenged them or made life easier.

-Who is working on Memory-Friendly Neighbourhoods?
+Who worked on Memory-Friendly Neighbourhoods?

 OPENspace research team:

 Centre for Dementia Research, University of Linkoping (Phase One)

 University of the West of Scotland (Phase Two)